 Kudlow must have seen the forecasts which show federal deficits spiking higher as the combination of tax cuts and higher spending wreak havoc on the budget.
 The tariffs should further weigh on the U.S. dollar as higher steel and aluminum prices drive inflation.

-The prospects for the U.S. dollar are downright awful and Kudlow isn’t advocating for reforms which might improve that outlook.
+The prospects for the U.S. dollar are downright awful and Kudlow isn’t advocating for reforms that might improve that outlook.
 Instead, he is vocally advocating for the Federal Reserve to slow down on interest rate hikes.

 It’s hard to believe anyone today could be particularly bullish on the greenback.
-Now that Kudlow is getting a federal paycheck, he is simply toeing the company line like he did for years at CNBC.
+Now that Kudlow is getting a federal paycheck, he is simply toeing the company line as he did for years at CNBC.

-Kudlow has made a name for himself by constantly hyping the economy and stock market, cheering for “king dollar,” and criticizing gold – much to the detriment of viewers who followed his advice ahead of the 2008 financial crisis.
+Kudlow has made a name for himself by constantly hyping the economy and stock market, cheering for the “king dollar,” and criticizing gold – much to the detriment of viewers who followed his advice ahead of the 2008 financial crisis.

 We’ll be paying particularly close attention to Kudlow’s moves now that he’s in the Trump administration.
 Early indications are not positive.